visualbis/valqsaurus/docs/storage/admin-console.md

 ### Manage Users in the Workspace

 Anyone who has an administrator role in a workspace can give others access to that workspace by adding them to the various roles.
-Workspace creators are automatically administrators.
+Workspace creators automatically become administrators.

 **User Manager** page provides functionalities to add/remove members and assign *roles* and *groups* to members.
 In the **Admin Console** left navigation panel, click **User Manager**.